Alcohol in China: Modern China

 Wine was reintroduced to China at Macao by Portuguese traders and missionaries, who produced small batches for communion.
 This connection is retained in the Chinese transcription of the name Portugal, 葡萄牙 or pútáoyá, lit. 'grape teeth'.
 The production and its effect was minor, prior to the opening of the country by the 19th-century First and Second Opium Wars, after which European alcoholic beverages and methods of alcohol production were introduced throughout China.
 This European influence is particularly marked in the case of beer, whose modern Chinese name pijiu is a Qing-era transcription of the English beer and German Bier.
 Two of the principal brewers in modern China, Tsingtao and Harbin, are named for the sites of the former major German and Russian breweries.
 Other establishments such as the EWO Brewery Ltd., (now owned by Suntory), grew up to serve demand for western beer in the Shanghai International Settlement.

-Wine remained unfamiliar in China until Deng Xiaoping's post-1978 reforms brought the country greater prosperity and greater integration into the world markets.
+Wine remained unfamiliar in China until Deng Xiaoping's post-1978 reform and opening up brought the country greater prosperity and greater integration into the world markets.
 From practically no consumption, it has already grown to either the fifth- or seventh-largest market for wine in the world with sales of 1.6 billion bottles during 2011, annualized growth rates of 20% between 2006 and 2011, and high future growth forecast.
 28th Concours Mondial de Bruxelles, which is a global wine competition is scheduled to held during May 2021, at Yinchuan, China.
 China ranked 7th in the last competition in organic wine segment, which held in 2019.